sukrati2104/Employee-Review-Sentiment-Analyzer/README.md

 They are unstructured and difficult to analyze at scale.
 Contain slang, spelling errors, and inconsistent grammar.
 Sentiments are often mixed (e.g., “Great learning but no work-life balance”).
 Traditional HR tools cannot effectively process qualitative data.
 This leads to missed opportunities for improving retention, workplace culture, and employer branding.

-3)Objectives- Convert raw, unstructured reviews into structured, analyzable datasets.Automatically classify each review’s sentiment (positive/neutral/negative).
+3) Objectives- Convert raw, unstructured reviews into structured, analyzable datasets.Automatically classify each review’s sentiment (positive/neutral/negative).
 Extract and rank key themes from Pros and Cons.Visualize sentiment trends over time for HR and management decision-making.

 4) Data Preprocessing & Cleaning- Text Normalization: Lowercasing, punctuation removal, and whitespace cleanup.
 Noise Removal: Regex-based removal of special characters and numbers.
 Stopword Removal: Using NLTK stopword list to eliminate non-informative words.